boroskoyo/sidekick-client-node/README.md

 <div id="top"></div>
 **Warning** This repository is moving to official Sidekick Org https://github.com/runsidekick/sidekick-client-node :shipit:

+you can get the package from the npm: https://www.npmjs.com/package/@runsidekick/sidekick-client

 <!-- PROJECT SHIELDS -->

 <!-- PROJECT LOGO -->